For small businesses, figuring out how to build a website can be a daunting task. It’s something you know you need… but how do you get there?

 This Is Your Domain

-For example, ‘apples.com’ for an apple selling company is a very broad domain name that is certainly taken.
+For example, ‘apples.com’ for an apple selling company is an extensive domain name that is certainly taken.
 But hammersmithapples.com is not taken and can be purchased for use.

-There are a few ways you can find a great domain name, but the challenge lies in finding one that isn’t already taken.
+You can find a great domain name a few ways, but the challenge lies in finding one that isn’t already taken.

-One way of finding a domain name is to use a tool like 1stDomains to search for names until you find one that is available.
+One way of finding a domain name is to use a tool like 1stDomains to search for names until you find one available.

 Use a Tool